Niah National Park: Vegetation

+Insect life

+The Great Cave is home to three species of cockroach which feed on the guano; one of these, Symploce strinatii, is endemic to the cave.
+The park as a whole is known to be home to 25 species of phasmids, 25 species of cockroach and 11 species of praying mantids.

 Current activities

 The caves are also well known for the bird's nest industry.
 They are a popular tourist destination in Sarawak.
 Every section of the ceiling in the caves where there are swiftlets roosting is privately owned and only the owner has the right to collect the nests.
 Collection is done twice a year (usually in January and in June).
 The collector climbs up hundreds of feet on a single pole to the cave ceiling and scrapes off the nest in flickering candlelight.